Xgameisdabest/dotfiles/README.md

 ```

 >[!NOTE]
->This works more efficient with the lua version, all you need to do is create the .lua config file
+>This works the same with the lua version, all you need to do is create the .lua config file.

 Put your configs such as Hyprland configs and env vars, also executables into this directory: <BR>